People of Naugatuck

 Daniel E. Noble

 Daniel E. Noble, born October 4, 1901, lived at 59 Rubber Avenue and was the youngest of six children.
-The Naugatuck native was a pioneer in the field of electronics and his inventions and designs changed the way radio communication systems worked.
+The Naugatuck native was a pioneer in the field of electronics, and his inventions and designs changed the way radio communication systems worked.

-Dan attended Rubber Avenue School, Salem School and Naugatuck High School.
-After a brief time in Arizona he returned to Naugatuck in 1920.
-An early electronics experimenter and hobbyist, he set up his own and borrowed radio equipment in the Naugatuck Town Hall to receive the worlds first nationwide sporting event broadcast, the boxing match between heavyweight champion Jack Dempsey and France’s challenger, Georges Carpentier, held on July 2, 1921.
+Dan attended Rubber Avenue School, Salem School, and Naugatuck High School.
+After a brief time in Arizona, he returned to Naugatuck in 1920.
+An early electronics experimenter and hobbyist, he set up his own and borrowed radio equipment in the Naugatuck Town Hall to receive the world’s first nationwide sporting event broadcast, the boxing match between heavyweight champion Jack Dempsey and France’s challenger, Georges Carpentier, held on July 2, 1921.
 A gathering of town residents listened to the announcer as Dempsey won in a fourth-round knockout with an estimated 300,000 people listening by radio nationwide.

-Between 1938 and 1940 Dr. Noble took on a project to design and build a statewide radio communications system for the Connecticut State Police.
-He was involved in every part of the project from design, selecting multiple sites and testing.
+Between 1938 and 1940, Dr. Noble took on a project to design and build a statewide radio communications system for the Connecticut State Police.
+He was involved in every part of the project, from design, selecting multiple sites, and testing.
 This system became the first two-way radio telephone state police system in the country and the first FM radio telephone system in the world.
 The basic principles of that system are still used by countless public safety and commercial radio systems today.

 A monument dedicated to this accomplishment sits outside the Connecticut Department of Emergency Services and Public Protection on Country Club Road in Middletown and has a plaque that reads: